-I’m sure there’s tons of different ways (or more complicated) on how to do this but this way works for me and it’s super easy!
-I know my readers enjoy when I put lists together especially when it comes to sales and the holidays, so I enjoy sharing these with y’all.
+I’m sure there’s tons of different ways (or more complicated) on how to do this, but this way works for me and it’s super easy!
+I know my readers enjoy when I put lists together especially when it comes to sales and the holidays.

 Step 1: Visit canva.com and set up an account